magnusdv/pedmut/README.md

 The `pedmut` package aims to provide a framework for modeling mutations in pedigree computations.
 Although the package is self-contained, its main purpose is to be imported by other packages, like [pedprobr](https://github.com/magnusdv/pedprobr), calculating pedigree likelihoods.

 For a simple example, consider a situation where father and son are homozygous for different alleles at an autosomal marker with 4 alleles (1,2,3,4).
-The following code creates the pedigree and the marker, using an "proportional" model for mutations, and computes the likelihood:
+The following code creates the pedigree and the marker, using a "proportional" model for mutations, and computes the likelihood:

 ``` r
 library(pedprobr)